FIXTradingCommunity/fix-simple-binary-encoding/v2-0-RC1/doc/03MessageStructure.md

 The total space reserved for the root level of the message not counting any repeating groups or variable-length fields.
-(Repeating groups have their own block length; see section 3.4 below.
+(Repeating groups have their own block length; see [Group block length](#group-block-length) below.
 Length of a variable-length Data field is given by its corresponding Length field;
-see section 2.7.3 above.)
+see section 2.)
 Block length only represents message body fields; it does not include the length of the message header itself, which is a fixed size.